sean-clayton/ACABPL/README.md

 ## Using this license

-1. Download or copy/paste the [full text of the ACAB-1.0](LICENSE) and distribute it with your work.
+1. The simplest way is to download or copy/paste the [full text of the ACAB-1.0](LICENSE) and distribute it with your work.
-   Some common file names for the license file is LICENSE or COPYING.
+   Common file names for the license file is LICENSE or COPYING.
-   If the work features multiple licenses, it is usual to call the file COPYING.ACAB-1.0 or LICENSE.ACAB-1.0.
+   If the work features multiple licenses, it is common to call the file COPYING.ACAB-1.0 or LICENSE.ACAB-1.0.
-2. Add the following wording to your copyright statements:
+2. You should also add the following wording to your copyright statements:

 ```
 This work is free.
 You can redistribute it and/or modify it under the
-terms of the All Cops Are Bastards Public License, Version 1.0, as published by Sean-Patrick Clayton.
+terms of the All Cops Are Bastards Public License, Version 1.0.
 See the COPYING file for more details.
 ```